esimonetti/Sugar78Dockerized/README.md

 # Sugar 7.8 Dockerized
-This repository will help you deploy a Docker based development full stack for Sugar 7.8 meeting all the platform requirements.
+This repository will help you deploy a Docker based development full stack for Sugar 7.8 meeting all the platform requirements listed here: http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_7.8.x_Supported_Platforms/

 ## Running the stack
 * Run the stack with `docker-compose up -d`